kagiak/thesisProject/README.md

 # ThesisProject scripts

 The thesis contains 3 parts.
--First the classification
+- First the classification
--Second the creation of localization maps (or segmentation masks) -and third the segmentation procrdure.
+- Second the creation of localization maps (or segmentation masks)
+- and third the segmentation procrdure.

 The following work is mainly done on the multiclass dB Food-11.